-It is imperative that key personnel in your organisation are aware that the law is changing to the GPDR.
+It is imperative that key personnel in your organisation are aware that the law has changed.
 They should start to identify areas that could cause compliance problems under the GPDR.

 2. Become Accountable

-Make an inventory of all personal data you hold are examine it under the followings headings:
+Make an inventory of all personal data that you hold and examine it under the followings headings: